DUI case jury selection

 A challenge for cause means that the prosecutor or defense lawyer asks the Judge to exclude a juror because that juror has shown that they can not be fair and impartial.
 The Judge may also do this on their own motion.

 Some courts prefer that all jurors questioned at once, and only once all questions answered do the parties exercise their challenge.
-Other courts use a method called "strike and replace" in which only jurors who are actually in the jury box are questioned.
+Other courts use a method called "strike and replace".
+To clarify, jurors in the jury box questioned.
 When one removed, the next juror takes the removed juror's place and then questioned.
 This continues until all parties run out of strikes or the jury is satisfactory to all.

 Once the jury finalized, all empaneled and sworn in.

-Typically, in cases involving alternate jurors, the identity of who is an alternate not determined until after the case is done.
+Typically, in cases involving alternate jurors, the identity of the alternate not determined at the completion of the case.
 This is so that all jurors will pay attention because they won't know until later who called on to deliberate.
 In other courts, the alternates designated at the beginning, and then step into seated jurors places as those jurors eliminated or excused during the trial.

 DUI Jury Trial Process Explained - Although DUI jury trial process and procedures vary from court to court, the following is a rough blueprint of the typical DUI jury trial process explained.